gabrielmacedo/ci/disciplinas/cronografia-da-ciencia-da-informacao.md

 ## Referências para Cronografia

-- [The History and Historiography of Information Science: Some Reflections](https://www.researchgate.net/publication/222489196_The_History_and_Historiography_of_Information_Science_Some_Reflections/comments)January 1996.
+- [The History and Historiography of Information Science: Some Reflections](https://www.researchgate.net/publication/222489196_The_History_and_Historiography_of_Information_Science_Some_Reflections/comments) January 1996.
 Information Processing and Management 32(1):3-17.
 DOI: 10.1016/0306-4573(95)00046-J Source dx.doi.org.
 W. Boyd RaywardW.
 Boyd Rayward